First Published 11 Oct 2022 Last Updated 23 Jan 2025 Difficulty level: Moderate

 Office VBA + AMSI: Parting the veil on malicious macros - Microsoft Security Blog

-Malicious macros were found that specifically states that the AMSI scan does not occur if a file is in a trusted location, or if the VBA macros
+Malicious macros were found specifically states that the AMSI scan does not occur if a file is in a trusted location, or if the VBA macros are signed with a certificate.

 See my article: Using the new VBA Project Signing feature which discusses code signing certificates in more detail.